biobakery/cgfp/README.md

 The `merge_shortbred.py` script can be used to normalize the output to counts per microbial genome.
 To do this calculation, append the flag `-g $AGS`, where `$AGS` is a two column file: the first column has metagenome identifiers and the second column lists the average genome size.
 Average genome sizes (AGS) have been previously computed [for many of the HMP metagenomes](http://dx.doi.org/10.1186/s13059-015-0611-7) using the software system [MicrobeCensus](https://github.com/snayfach/MicrobeCensus).
 MicrobeCensus can be applied to compute AGS values for additional metagenomes.
 If you use MicrobeCensus or the AGS values bundled with the CGFP workflow, [please cite this publication](http://dx.doi.org/10.1186/s13059-015-0611-7).

 Alternatively, `merge_shortbred.py` can normalize protein abundance information to relative abundance (sum=1) units.
-To perform this type of normalization, append the flag `-N` to the script.
+To perform this type of normalization, append the flag `-n`.
 This does not require any additional files.
 If no extra normalization options are specified, the table is output in RPKM units (reads per kilobase of sequence per million sample reads).

 ----